 The holidays are filled with never-ending temptations to spend, spend, spend.
 However, with a well-planned budget, you can manage your finances without skimping on the fun of the season or dipping into your savings account.

 When preparing your budget, it’s important to look beyond the obvious.
-Anticipating every possible cost will keep you out of debt.
-Here’s a list of commonly overlooked expenses with my personal strategies on how to avoid these costs altogether.
+Anticipating every possible cost so to ensure you’ll stay out of debt.
+Here’s a list of commonly overlooked expenses with my personal strategies on how to avoid these hidden costs of Christmas altogether.

 1. Gift wrap